 "You know, there are other sports out there."

 Committing suicide of course would be an extreme and relatively rare outcome for football-related trauma, but how many other serious issues pop-up among football players -- of any age -- for having taken all these shots to the head?
 How many cases of depression?
 How many instances of memory loss or other declining cognitive functions?
 Or even debilitating migraines?

 I'm a big-time football fan, have been since childhood.
 As I sit here, a small action figure of ex-Miami Dolphins wide receiver Mark Clayton stares back at me on my desk.
 But forgive me if I'm not racing out the door to fit my son with a helmet and shoulder pads.
 You know, there are other sports out there.
 The world needs teachers and doctors.
 It does not need football players.

-There are no 'life lesson' benefits of playing football that are so unique to the game that they can't be achieved through other sports.
+There are no "life lesson" benefits of playing football so unique to the game that they can't be achieved through other sports.
 Social skills, exercise, discipline, self-esteem, learning how to deal with success and failure -- all these valuable tools can be taught through football.
 And baseball.
 And tennis.
-Heck, even flag football -- and any number of other sports children can play and which don't come with a warning label that could read 'Caution: The basic tenets of this game have been linked to catastrophic injury.'
+Heck, even flag football -- and any number of other sports children can play, which don't come with a warning label that could read "Caution: The basic tenets of this game have been linked to catastrophic injury."